samurai715/316way-exercises/README.md

 ## Set Up Github and your Mac

 1. Go to [Github](https://github.com), scroll down a bit and click the blue download GitHub button.
+Don't create an organizaton.

 2. Once the zip file is downloaded, open the file.
 This will add the Github app file in the same folder as the zip file.